How to Decorate Your Christmas Tree Like a Pro

-Follow these 5 steps to decorate your tree like a pro
+Follow these 5 steps to get a designer-approved look

 Brian's Guide to decorating the perfect Christmas tree